anssip/ultrabet-ui/README.md

 - [x] Bug: does not accept a long bet only without any singles
 - [x] Show some loading indicator when placing a bet
-- [ [ Add a loading skeleton for the bets view
+- [x[ Add a loading skeleton for the bets view
-- [ ] Fix the background color of the bets page
+- [x] Fix the background color of the bets page
 - [x] Bet slip UI